xmonader/info_foundation/docs/faq/capacity_rules.md

-# Is there a simpler way to explain the 30% capacity rule for farming income?
+# Is there a simple way to explain the 30% capacity rule for farming income?
-# Is there a simple way to quantify the 30% capacity threshold?

 @NEED REVIEW